nozomi-sawada/double-voice-explorer/README.md

 -
 ## Development Acknowledgments

 This tool was developed by Nozomi Sawada.
-AI assistance (Claude) was used for code implementation and debugging, with all academic content, methodological decisions, and validation being the sole responsibility of the human researcher.
+Portions of this repository were drafted with AI assistance (e.g., Claude Code Sonnet 4.5, Gemini 2.5 Pro, GPT-5 Thinking) for code implementation and debugging.
+All academic content, methodological decisions, and validation were reviewed and remain the sole responsibility of the human researcher.

 ## Citation